GBlanch/WorldQuant-University-Applied-DS-Lab/README.md

 In this repo, I summarized the syllabus of the hands-on courses in Data Science I took at WQU.
 These were compound by 8 end-to-end DS projects in which the common subjects were ETL pipelines, construction of supervised/unsupervised ML algorithms, as well as web app design, development and deployment.

-N.b.: Due to the Copyright Licenses and Policies of WQU, no piece of IDE content/code ran or deployed in any course is permitted to be published.
+N.b.: Due to the Copyright Licenses and Policies of WQU, none of the course notebooks are permitted to be published.

 &nbsp;
 &nbsp;